What is Berlin's street art saying?

 In its raw essence, graffiti is about occupying and claiming the streets, an indication of ownership by a community who feels their voices are not being heard.
 A form of expression as valid as any other artistic display but, defying conventional conceptions of what ‘Art’ is, is often looked at as a crude form of mindless vandalism and disrespect – something the council aught to paint over pronto!
 ‘Graffiti’ carries with it these connotations, tending to be the label more readily applied to tags or throw-ups rather than the more intricate and time-consuming pieces and murals.

 There’s a sense of defiance with street art, and perhaps that’s part of the appeal, but at its essence urban art aims to shake views and perspectives and, most importantly, start a dialogue.

 Urban Art in Berlin initiates that dialogue, exposing the voices of the different individuals of which city-life is composed and creating conversation as well as statements.
-Berlin is the perfect place for street art and urban murals then, not just because it offer street artists multiple different canvases for their work in a gallery that cuts out the middle man and reaches an ever-growing audience, but because it’s a city with incredible history, and a hell of a lot to talk about.
+Berlin is the perfect place for street art and urban murals then, not just because it offers street artists multiple different canvases for their work in a gallery that cuts out the middle man and reaches an ever-growing audience, but because it’s a city with an incredible history, and a hell of a lot to talk about.